 Now let’s compare videos.
 Nominally, the 2017 Gear 360 has higher video resolution (4096 x 2048 @ 24fps) versus the Xiaomi which has a video of 3456 x 1728 @ 30 fps.
 However, as you’ll see specifications are no substitute for a real-world comparison.
 Here are sample videos as part of a playlist so you can switch between them using the playlist menu, or with the chapter search buttons:

 1. Surprisingly, even though the Gear 360 has a higher nominal resolution, the Xiaomi has at least the same level of detail as the 2017 Gear 360, and it might even seem slightly sharper.

 2. For shadow areas, the Xiaomi has far more detail than the Gear 360, again notwithstanding the Gear 360’s higher nominal resolution.

 3. The stitching for video looks smoother for both cameras, although the Gear 360 has some warping whenever something crosses the stitch line near the camera.

 VIEWING AND SHARING ON XIAOMI

 Viewing and sharing photos on the Xiaomi is straightforward.
 Photos are unstitched in the memory card, then stitched in the app.
 There’s an app for both iOS and Android.
-There seems to be no desktop software.
-When you view the photos in the app, the app seems to stitch them at the same time and put the stitched copy in your phone’s gallery.
+When you view the photos in the app, the app stitches them and downloads them to your phone at the same time.
+On Android, they will be in your Gallery, ready to share.
+On iOS, you need to tap on the photo, select the three dots, then click on Export to create a copy in your Camera Roll.